Argentina

 CAT rating of targets

-The CAT rates Argentina's target as "Highly insufficient" when rated against modelled domestic pathways, and "Critically insufficient" when rated against the fair share contribution.
-Argentina does not specify a conditional target or an international element in its NDC, so we rate the unconditional target against the two rating frameworks.
+The CAT rates Argentina's target as "Highly insufficient" both when rated against modelled domestic pathways, and when rated against the fair share contribution.
+Argentina has one NDC target.
+It has not specified whether a portion of the target is conditional on international support or whether its NDC has an international element, so we rate its NDC target against both frameworks, fairness and modelled domestic pathways.

 NDC target